Convex-Dev/design/docs/cad/003_encoding/README.md

 Applications MAY use the hex digit `z` and/or the field count `n` to distinguish record types.
 If this is insufficient, applications MAY use the first or the last field value to indicate the type, or embed a Data Record as a coded value (`0xCz`) to tag with an arbitrary type.

-The intention of Data records is that applications may interprest
+The intention of Data records is that applications may interpret these as records in their own custom format.
+For example, a record might represent a listing on a decentralised market place with fields such as Asset ID, Price, Seller ID, Listing description, Creation Time, Time Limit etc.

 ### `0xE0`-`0xEF` Extension Values